Occupancy rates in Egypt's major Red Sea resorts 20-40%

 "But the big problem is really the travel advisories of all the different countries, and the fact that they keep changing all the time."

-(Reporting by Ehab Farouk and Sherif Fahmy; Writing by Mahmoud Mourad; Editing by Ed Osmond)
+(Additional reporting by Sherif Fahmy; Writing by Mahmoud Mourad; Editing by Ed Osmond and Chizu Nomiyama)

 ((mahmoud.mourad@thomsonreuters.com))